 Acceptance into the Respiratory Therapist Program is conditional and depends on the student's ability to perform the essential functions identified.
+A copy of the essential functions is avilable from the RPT program office and published on the College website, www.wallace.edu.
 Reasonable accommodations will be considered.
 Completion of a physical examination documenting the student's ability to perform essential functions and proof of required immunizations will be required prior to final acceptance.
 The applicant will incur the cost of the physical examination, laboratory tests, and immunizations.

 Admission to the program is competitive and applicant ranking will determine final acceptance.
+Applicants will be ranked for admission based on academic performance (grade point average, completed courses) and performance on the ATI Test of Essential Academic Skills, Version V (TEAS-V).
 It is highly desirable that general academic coursework be completed prior to application to the Respiratory Therapist Program.
 The following criteria, along with their maximum weight, are considered in determining admission ranking for the Respiratory Therapist program: